selting/selting.github.io/_pages/teaching_wip.md

 ---
-permalink: /teaching
+permalink: /teaching/
 title: "Teaching - Work in Progress"
 # redirect_from:
 ---

-# Work in Progress
+*Work in Progress*